Leaderboard

 -

-NC200, clear all of the Nav Course checkpoints twice (so, 200%), with at least 24 hours between the first and second clearing of each checkpoint.
+NC200, clear all of the checkpoints twice (so, 200%).
+All checkpoints must be cleared once before any checkpoint can be cleared a second time.
 This is 'The Big Kahuna' of the EXC series, especially when attempted in the Portage Division.

 Portage

-If you portage at all during your attempt, you are automatically placed in the Portage Division.
+Portaging zero times during your attempt will automatically put you in the Non-Portage division.
+Portaging 1 or more times during your attempt, automatically places your team in the Portage Division.
 This will be shown in the .gpx/.kml file from your submission.
-Once you are in the Portage Division, you can choose to portage - or not - whenever you want during your attempt, day or night.
-Once in the Portage Division, you are not required to portage every portage-able checkpoint.
-But, if you portage one of them - welcome to the Portage Division.
+Once you are in the Portage Division, you can choose to portage - or not - whenever you want during the rest of your attempt, day or night.
+You are not required to portage every portage-able checkpoint.
+But, if you portage one of them - welcome to the Portage Division for that attempt.

 XML